LUXIAOYANGLXY/OPHE/OPHE/README.md

 Hardware requirement to the client:

 * Local server and AWS EC2 instance.
-Please first log in to the AWS console via https://aws.amazon.com/ using your own AWS account, and create security credentials to access AWS EC2 instances programmatically, obtaining an access key.
+Please first log in to the AWS console via https://aws.amazon.com/ using your own AWS account, and create security credentials to access AWS EC2 instances, obtaining an access key.
 * The client and key server could be deployed on different devices for standard use.
 It is ok to run two processes for the client and key server in one device to verify the function.

 **Preparation**